No Knead Dutch Oven Bread Recipe

 • Transfer the dough, along with the parchment, into the Dutch oven.

-• Remove the lid and bake for another 5-10 minutes until golden brown.
+• Bake for 35 minutes.
+After that remove the lid and bake for another 5-10 minutes until golden brown.

 • When the bread is cooled it is ready to be served.